AliciaSchep/pgbabble/README.md

 export ANTHROPIC_API_KEY=your_api_key_here
 ```

 You can get an API key from [Anthropic's Console](https://console.anthropic.com/).

 **Note**: Currently, pgbabble only supports Anthropic's Claude models.
 We have plans to support other model providers (OpenAI, local models, etc.) in the future, but this has not yet been implemented.

+The model can be specified using the `--model` flag with a valid anthropic model alias like `claude-sonnet-4-0`.
+The default is `claude-3-7-sonnet-latest`.

 ### Connection Examples